ropapermaker/YouClip/README.md

 - [ ] Make The GUI More Appealing.
 - [ ] Add A Progress Bar Of Some Form.
 - [ ] Make An Installer For Windows As .exe.
-- [ ] Make The .exe App Borderless And Add An Close Button Cause It Bothers Me.
+- [ ] Make The .exe App Borderless And Add A Close Button Cause It Bothers Me.